World-of-Workflows/WorkflowsUniversity/docs/20_solutions/sample solutions/common/module1-intro.md

 This allows you to administer all the tasks in the system.

 ### Import
-This wizard allows you to easily import data from CSV into World of Workflows Types.
+This wizard allows you to easily import data from CSV into World of Workflows Tables.

 ### Workflows University
 Our online training and reference system.
 Use this to access live training, help and information on the platform.